nchristiny/nchristiny.github.io/history/part2.md

 DBC offered exactly what I needed: the clearest path to learning how to code well professionally and how to kick start a new career path with the help of proven practices and professional instructors.

 Resources which helped me on my path were TryRuby, RubyMonk, and Euler Project.
-Not only were they educational, they were a delight to use.
+Not only were these educational, they were a delight to use.

 At some point I stumbled on why the lucky stiff aka _why?'s Poignant Guide to Ruby, the "pirate radio of technical manuals".
 I knew then I was hooked on Ruby.